Professor James Stark

 In 2016 I was jointly awarded the Royal Society's Notes and Records Essay Prize for my paper on Arthur Koestler and anti-reductionism in biology, and in 2014 I received First Prize in the Young Scholars Award Competition by the World Association for the History of Veterinary Medicine for an essay examining the international network of anthrax research between Britain, France and Australia in the late nineteenth century.

-I was Chair of the Outreach and Education Committee of the British Society for the History of Science (2013-17) and have spent time as a visiting researcher at the University of Hong Kong (November 2013) and the University of Sydney (April 2014).
+I was Chair of the Outreach and Engagement Committee of the British Society for the History of Science (2013-17) and have spent time as a visiting researcher at the University of Hong Kong (November 2013) and the University of Sydney (April 2014).

 In 2014–15 I was a member of the New Generations in Medical Humanities training programme, supported by the AHRC and Wellcome Trust.
 In 2015 I was appointed to the AHRC Peer Review College and from 2017–2019 I was Reviews Editor for the British Journal for the History of Science.